tiacsys/bridle/boards/shields/grove/doc/index.rst

          .. group-tab:: ``seeeduino_xiao``

-            This is based on the Zephyr board :ref:`zephyr:seeeduino_xiao` and its :dtcompatible:`seeed,xiao-gpio`.
+            This is based on the Zephyr board |zephyr:board:seeeduino_xiao|
+            and its :dtcompatible:`seeed,xiao-gpio`.

             .. note::